October 1, 2004

-In June 2004, the transcript of an interview with my brother-in-arms, Robin Good, the concept creator of the NewsMaster, was published in 'Knowledge Management', the quarterly supplement to Information Today, Inc.'s 'The Information Advisor'.
+In June 2004, the transcript of an interview with Robin Good, the concept creator of the NewsMaster, was published in 'Knowledge Management', the quarterly supplement to Information Today, Inc.'s 'The Information Advisor'.

 In the article, entitled "Not Enough New Roles and Titles?
 How About RSS NewsMaster?", Robin Good described how an organization's in-house RSS NewsMaster could create a whole range of expert news and research based products and services using the various tools and technologies that have developed recently around RSS.